 1. GET MORE SLEEP

-The saying “sleep when you’re dead” – is NOT one to be followed.
-Sleeping allows our bodies the down time we need to process the information we ingest during the day and to store it in memory banks, improving our overall concentration and assisting in our ability to learn.
+The saying “sleep when you’re dead” is NOT one to be followed.
+Sleeping allows our bodies the down time we need to process the information we ingest during the day.
+The brain then stores this information in memory banks, improving our concentration and assisting in our ability to learn.

-The Sleep Health Foundation advises that although sleep needs vary from person to person, on average adults need around 7-9 hours of sleep per day (if you’re a napper, this includes your naps).
-They also suggest that you stick to a sleep routine, condition your body to know when it is time to rest, and when it is time to be active.
-Although it’s impossible to ensure you stick to the exact same amount and same pattern of sleep every day, you should be able to keep a routine most days.
+The Sleep Health Foundation advises that although needs vary adults need an average of 7-9 hours sleep per day.
+They also suggest you stick to a sleep routine.
+This is so you can condition your body to know when to rest, and when to be active.
+Whilst it’s impossible to ensure the same pattern of sleep every day, you should be able to keep a routine most days.

-Sleep is an important factor in helping foster mental resilience and physical health, and therefore is crucial to keep you on track to your success.
+Sleep is an important factor in helping foster mental resilience.
+Therefore is crucial to keep you on track to success.

 2. EAT MORE FRESH FOOD

-Processed foods on the other hands, often go through a process whereby nutrients and enzymes are removed, and therefore artificial colourings, flavourings, chemical ingredients and preservatives are added to re-introduce the flavour that was lost during processing.
+Processed foods on the other hands, go through a process whereby nutrients and enzymes are removed.
+Therefore artificial colourings, flavourings, chemical ingredients and preservatives are added to re-introduce the flavour that was lost during processing.

-Now, I’m not saying cut out ALL processed foods altogether, as that is both difficult and expensive, but if you simply eat MORE fresh food and reduce your intake of processed foods, it will increase the nutrient level in your body, which will in turn increase your energy levels and mental focus.
+Now, I’m not saying cut out ALL processed foods altogether, as that is both difficult and expensive.
+However, eating more fresh food and reducing your intake of processed foods, will increase the nutrient level in your body.
+This, in turn, will increase your mental focus.

 3. EXERCISE DAILY

-Whether it be a short brisk walk, or an intense 1 hour cardio sesssion, it is SO important that we perform physical exercise on a daily basis.
-Not only has it been proven to improve your mood and leave you feeling happier and more relaxed, regular physical activity can also help you prevent or manage a wide range of health problems including stroke, metabolic syndrome, type 2 diabetes, depression, certain types of cancer and arthritis.
+Whether it be a short brisk walk, or an intense 1 hour cardio session, it is important that we perform physical exercise on a daily basis.
+Not only has it been proven to improve your mood and leave you feeling happier and more relaxed, regular physical activity can also help you prevent or manage a wide range of health problems.
+These health problems include stroke, metabolic syndrome, type 2 diabetes, depression, certain types of cancer and arthritis.

-Exercising daily also increases your energy levels – activity fuels more activity.
-Starting your day with a run, or a workout at the gym can clear your mind, boost your energy and prepare you both physically and mentally for the day ahead.
-If you want to ensure you stay focused on your career goals and motivated to succeed – I highly recommend daily exercise – that’s not 3/4 times a week, but 7 days.
+Exercising daily also increases your energy levels, activity fuels more activity.
+Starting your day with exercise can clear your mind, boost your energy and prepare you for the day ahead.
+If you want to ensure you stay focused and motivated to succeed, daily exercise could be the ticket.

 4. DRINK MORE WATER

-Drinking more water is the easiest (and cheapest) way to drastically improve your physical and mental health.
+Drinking more water is the easiest and cheapest way to boost your mental strength.

-Physically, as our bodies are 60% water, we need to ensure we are drinking enough to replace what we lose as well as maintain the balance of our bodily fluids.
-Water is needed for most body functions, including to; keep the bloodstream liquid enough to flow through blood vessels, help eliminate the byproducts of the body’s metabolism, regulate body temperature through sweating and to carry nutrients and oxygen to cells.
-Not only is water important for the internal bodily functions, but it also has an important impact on ensuring our skin is kept moisturised, maintaining its texture and appearance.
+Physically, our bodies are 60% water.
+That’s why we need to ensure we drink enough to replace what we lose, and maintain the balance of bodily fluids.
+Water is needed to keep the bloodstream liquid enough to flow through blood vessels, help eliminate the byproducts of the body’s metabolism, regulate body temperature through sweating and to carry nutrients and oxygen to cells.

-In terms of improving mental health and wellbeing, drinking more water can dramatically increase your energy levels helping you to concentrate, think clearer and stay focused and alert.
-Dehydration not only causes headaches and migraines, but also has a significant impact on brain function, including memory, reasoning ability, attention span, decision-making abilities and concentration.
-As the bran is composed of water, it can actually shrink when you are dehydrated!
+In terms of improving mental strength, drinking more water can increase energy levels to help you concentrate, think clearer and stay alert.
+Dehydration not only causes headaches and migraines, but also impacts brain function.
+This includes memory, reasoning ability, attention span, decision-making abilities and concentration.
+As the brain is composed of water, it can actually shrink when you’re dehydrated.

-If you make these small changes – I personally guarantee you will feel better for it, and that it will help you stay motivated, focused and driven to succeed in your career and to enjoy life to it’s full potential.
+If you make these small changes, you will feel better for it.
+It will help you stay motivated, focused and driven so you can enjoy life to its full potential.